- Building Department

 The PCCA has a Board of Directors consisting of nine members elected from the general PCCA membership, from which four members serve as officers.
-The PCCA staff consists of a Program Coordinator / Newsletter Editor, who provides service and information from an office located in the Plymouth City Hall (201 S. Main Street).
-The coordinator serves as a liaison with the Friendship Station and the Cultural Center in addition to coordinating monthly meeting or events.
+The PCCA staff consists of a Director / Newsletter Editor, who provides service and information from an office located in the Plymouth City Hall (201 S. Main Street).
+The Director serves as a liaison with the Friendship Station and the Cultural Center in addition to coordinating monthly meeting or events.

 The office hours for the PCCA Office are

 10:00 am – 3:00 pm, Monday through Friday.

 For more information, please call 734-453-1234 extension 236.

 The Senior Alliance - Area Agency on Aging 1-C:

 The Senior Alliance® (TSA) is a private non-profit agency

 that was established in 1980, and designated by the Michigan